6 Best Black Movies On Netflix To Watch Right Now (October 2022)

 0

 It’s that time of year again—chilly weather, idle nights, and pumpkin-looking everything.
 And what better way to take in all the goodness of the season than to lose yourself in a good movie that will keep you warm and cozy?
-You’d be delighted to know that Netflix’s Black creators have your best interests in mind and have the perfect movies for you.

 As October kicks off, you’ll find several Black movies on Netflix, including historical, suspenseful, comedic, dramatic, spooky, and frightening Halloween-themed options to suit your tastes.
 So, whether you enjoy the spooky season or not, this October will be one to remember.